philipwalton/mozart/README.md

 joe.vote('Obama') // Throws: Joe is not allowed to vote.
 ```

+In case it's not clear what's going on here, the class definition is providing you with two prototypes to define methods on.
+The public (regular) prototype, and the protected prototype (passed as `_protected`).
+Protected methods and properties are accessed using the protected key (stored here on `_`), and regular methods are accessed using `this` as usual.

+When calling `subclass` on a constructor, a new class is formed that extends both the public and protected prototypes and makes them available to the subclass definition.
+It also stores a property called `super` that points to the parent class' respective prototypes for easy super method invocation.
+The protected key is also passed to the subclass allowing all instances of this class hierarchy to access it.

 ### Getters and Setters

 In most object oriented languages with classes, all instance variables are private (or protected) by default and the only way to access them is to create getters and setters.

-With Mozart you can take the same approach, and it gives you a way to dynamically generate those methods to avoid extraneous typing.
+With Mozart you can take the same approach, and you're provided a way to dynamically generate those methods to avoid extraneous typing.

 Here's how you'd write getters and setters manually: